-The largest segment, Trading and Logistics, reported cumulative sales in 2008 of RM 3,551 million, a growth of 7.6% over 2007.
-Again, without consideration of Texchem Consumers Sdn Bhd, acquired on June 1, 2007, the underlying growth rate would have been 8.1%.
-The cumulative segmental contribution 2008 was RM 23.0 million, an improvement of 1.1% over the RM 22.8 million achieved in 2007.
-The segment achieved a strong sales performance in the second half of the year which was particularly satisfying because it was achieved despite agency departures, the lengthy restructuring exercise and a generally more difficult economic environment.
-It underlines the marketing and distribution reach of the Trading and Logistics segment of DKSH Holdings (Malaysia) Berhad, which is the leading market expansion services provider in Malaysia.
+The trading and logistics segment of DKSH Holdings (Malaysia) Berhad is the leading Market Expansion Services provider in Malaysia.
 As the term suggests, DKSH provides services to other companies and brands to grow their business in new or existing markets.
-The range of services offered encompasses import, storage, marketing, sales and distribution.
-Today, DKSH provides services to about 150 small as well as large suppliers of products representing local and global brands.
-Service packages are tailored to a supplier's individual needs and the specific market conditions.
-A key success factor for this kind of business is distribution, meaning a reach to a widest possible range and number of points of sale, such as shops, supermarkets, outlets, pharmacies and clinics throughout West and East Malaysia.
-The Group maintains regional sales offices in all major towns: Johor Baru, Melaka, Seremban, Ipoh, Alor Setar, Penang, Kota Bharu, Kuantan, Temerloh, Kuching, Sibu, Bintulu, Miri, Labuan, Kota Kinabalu, Sandakan, Lahad Datu, Tawau as well as in Bandar Seri Begawan.
-Supplies in West Malaysia are delivered directly from two distribution centers in Bukit Kemuning and Petaling Jaya.
-East Malaysian supplies continue to be directed from individual warehouses attached to regional sales offices.
+The range of services offered is import, storage, marketing, sales, and distribution.
+Today, DKSH represents over 110 small and large, local and multinational brand owners and manufacturers.
+Some require the full range of services available and others just some of them.
+A precondition for this kind of business is the ability to place goods in the widest possible number of shops, supermarkets, outlets, pharmacies, and clinics throughout West and East Malaysia.
+The Group maintains sales outlets in all major towns: Johor Baru, Melaka, Seremban, Ipoh, Penang, Alor Setar, Kota Bharu, Kuantan, Temerloh, Kuching, Sibu, Bintulu, Miri, Labuan, Kota Kinabalu, Sandakan, Lahad Datu, Tawau, and also in Bandar Sri Begawan.
+Goods in West Malaysia are delivered directly from the two distribution centers in Bukit Kemuning and Petaling Jaya.
+East Malaysian supplies are still directed from individual warehouses attached to our sales outlets.